Skip to main content

 2) emergency, like a hospital or doctor’s unplanned visit,

 But never forget that pickpockets are often expert at their trade, just like your brain surgeon.
 They may have seen it all and are extremely observant & perceptive.
-So, what I think is clever & novel, they may already know.
+So, what you think is clever & novel, they may already know.

 Disrespect that skill at your peril.

-3. Jackets & Vest inside money pocket: Each jacket had a money pocket sewn inside under the left arm, making it easy for me to access, but more difficult for others who might not imagine it is even there.
+3. Jackets & Vest inside money pocket: Each jacket had a money pocket sewn inside under the left arm, making it easy for him to access, but more difficult for others who might not imagine it is even there.

 When do you wear a Money Belt?

-My money belt is a transit garment for travel days: airports, train stations, long bus rides, border crossings & on rare occasions when museums may require.
+His money belt is a transit garment for travel days: airports, train stations, long bus rides, border crossings & on rare occasions when museums may require.

-My several reasons.
+His several reasons.

 Riskier without modified 2 (more redundancy) waist belt loops